jtward/Savannah/readme.md

                                                       }
 ```

-Don't forget to include the iOS savannah.js file in your web page!
+Don't forget to include the savannah.js file in your web page!

 A plugin class just implements SVNHPlugin.
 Plugin methods take a SVNHCommand as their only argument.